 b) the use of multiple orbital locations to cover the same service area is avoided.
 (WRC-07)”

+c) The Bureau shall continuously examine the submissions received under Article 6 of this Appendix to ensure that the objectives of the above provisions 2.6bis a) and 2.6bis b) are fully met in word and in spirit.

 3.2 Keypoints raised during the meeting